LCAS/topological_navigation/topological_navigation/README.md

 Topological Navigation
 ======================

 **These instructions apply only to the legacy branch of topological navigation.
-Instructions for the master branch (topolgical navigation 2) are to do.**
+Instructions for the master branch (topological navigation 2) are to do.**
 This node provides support for topological navigation in the STRANDS system.

 This module requires: